Cotalker/documentation/docs/products/corrective_maintenance/cm_overview.md

 <img alt="design" className="img_sizing item shadow--tl" src={useBaseUrl('img/products/products_cm_02.png')} />
 <br/>

-After the contractors consider they have finished their job, they close the work order by submitting another form.
-The supervisor can then approve or reject the job.
+After the contractors consider they have finished their job, they request to close the work order through a corresponding form.
+The supervisor can then review the job and decide to approve it or not.
 Once approved, the work order is closed.

 It's that simple!